← Back to ArticlesTraining Tips

 Boxing naturally follows an interval pattern: work hard during rounds, recover during rest periods.
 This structure mimics HIIT (High-Intensity Interval Training), which research consistently shows is more effective for fat loss than steady-state cardio.

 A 2017 review published in the British Journal of Sports Medicine found that HIIT produced 28.5% greater reductions in total fat mass compared to moderate-intensity continuous training.
-Boxing delivers this HIIT effect without you having to watch a timer or force yourself through boring sprint intervals.
+Boxing delivers this HIIT effect without you having to watch a timer or force yourself through boring sprint intervals (source).

-When you're doing 3-minute rounds on the bag with 30-second rest periods, you're getting the metabolic benefits of interval training while actually having fun.
+When you are doing 3-minute rounds on the bag with 30-second rest periods, you are getting the metabolic benefits of interval training while actually having fun.

 The EPOC Effect